St. Mary's Seminary is the first Roman Catholic seminary in the nation: rich in tradition while focused on priestly

 An archives is the official repository of an institution’s records and serves as the collective memory of that institution.
 For this reason, only records that have permanent, historic, and enduring value should be transferred to the archives.

 In general, an office is required to maintain a copy of any document created by or originating in that office.
 Conversely, an office is not required to maintain copies of documents created by other offices in the same institution.
 Making this distinction when trying to decide what papers to save will cut down significantly on the storage of duplicate records throughout the institution.

 It is helpful to distinguish between papers that are “of the record” and those that are for reference.
 “Of the record” papers are usually those that were created by the office and have long-term value.
-(Ex., correspondence, meeting minutes, reports, and subject files.)
-Reference materials (ex., publications) are generally acquired by the office to assist in their work and originated elsewhere.
+(Ex., non-routine correspondence, meeting minutes, reports, and subject files.)
+Reference materials (ex., manuals and publications) are generally acquired by the office to assist in their work and originated elsewhere.
 If the reference material is no longer being used, it can be destroyed.
 If the material is supportive of the work created in the office, it should be retained for future reference.